-Label Parameter Description Allow search to wrap WrapSearch Specifies whether or not Search/Replace in the Editor stops at the top or bottom of the text, or continues from the start or end as appropriate.
-See also: Show message box if text wraps on page 80.
-Warn if trace stack bigger than Trace_level_warm Specifies the maximum stack size for automatic deployment of the Tracer.
-Confirm edit window close on Close confirm_close Specifies whether or not a confirmation dialog is displayed if the user alters the contents of an edit window, then closes it without saving Confirm edit window close on Edit (and Fix) confirm_fix Specifies whether or not a confirmation dialog is displayed if the user alters the contents of an edit window, then saves it using Fix or Exit Confirm edit window close on Abort confirm_abort Specifies whether or not a confirmation dialog is displayed if the user alters the contents of an edit window, then aborts using Autoformat functions AutoFormat Selects automatic indentation for Control Structures when function is opened for editing Autoindent AutoIndent Selects semi-automatic indentation for Control Structures while editing Double-click to Edit DoubleClickEdit Specifies whether or not double- clicking over a name invokes the editor
+Label Parameter Description Confirm edit window close on Edit (and Fix) Confirm Fix (page 29) Specifies whether or not a confirmation dialog is displayed if the user alters the contents of an edit window, then saves it using Fix or Exit Confirm edit window close on Abort Confirm Abort (page 28) Specifies whether or not a confirmation dialog is displayed if the user alters the contents of an edit window, then aborts using Autoformat functions AutoFormat (page 26) Selects automatic indentation for Control Structures when function is opened for editing Autoindent AutoIndent (page 27) Selects semi-automatic indentation for Control Structures while editing Double-click to Edit DoubleClickEdit (page 31) Specifies whether or not double- clicking over a name invokes the editor Skip blank lines when tracing SkipLines (page 47) If enabled, this causes the Tracer to automatically skip blank lines.
+Skip comment lines when tracing SkipLines (page 47) If enabled, this causes the Tracer to automatically skip comment lines.
+Skip locals lines when tracing SkipLines (page 47) If enabled, this causes the Tracer to automatically skip locals lines.
+Limit tracer display to current function in script AddClassHeaders (page 19) When Tracing the execution of a function in a script, the Tracer displays either just the first line of the script and the function in question (option enabled), or the entire script (option disabled).
+Paste text as Unicode (Classic Edition only) UnicodeToClipboard (page 49) Specifies whether or not text transferred to and from the Windows clipboard is to be treated as Unicode

-Label Parameter Description Skip blank lines when tracing SkipBlankLines If enabled, this causes the Tracer to automatically skip blank lines.
-Skip comment lines when tracing SkipBlankLines If enabled, this causes the Trace to automatically skip comment lines.
-Limit tracer display to current function in script AddClassHeaders When Tracing the execution of a function in a script, the Tracer displays either just the first line of the script and the function in question (option enabled), or the entire script (option disabled).
-Paste text as Unicode (Classic Edition only) UnicodeToClipboard Specifies whether or not text transferred to and from the Windows clipboard is to be treated as Unicode Tab stops every TabStops The number of spaces inserted by pressing Tab in an edit window Exit and fix InitFullScriptSusp See Fixing Scripts below If not InitFullScriptNormal See Fixing Scripts below
+Label Parameter Description Tab stops every TabStops (page 47) The number of spaces inserted by pressing Tab in an edit window Exit and fix InitFullScriptSusp (page 37) See Fixing Scripts below If not InitFullScriptNormal on page 37 See Fixing Scripts below